-However, because this type of case can be fraught with difficulties and stressors, it is advisable to seek legal advice before pursuing a sexual abuse claim against your abuser.
+However, because this type of case can be fraught with difficulties, it is advisable to seek legal advice before pursuing a sexual abuse claim against your abuser.
 This is where Legal Expert can assist by representing you on a No Win No Fee basis once it has been determined you have a strong sexual abuse claim against an abuser.

 When it comes to claim time limits, this varies depending on the type of legal action you are pursuing and in some instances the deadline can be extended.
-To find out more, please get in touch with one of our advisers today.
+Furthermore, while you may still be able to make child care claims for historical abuse, there are usually certain actions, such as reporting the incident to the police, that you need to do first.
+To find out more, please get in touch with one of our advisers today.t

 If you were the victim of child sexual abuse in a care home, no matter how much time has elapsed, you could still claim compensation for the pain and suffering you were caused at the hands of your abuser.

 A person who has been abused may be entitled to seek compensation should the following apply:

 - They are an adult who was abused as a child

 The sort of compensation you could be awarded could include the following: